 Unless you’ve been in a news blackout the last few years, the weather is getting worse.
 Hurricanes, cyclones, wildfires, tornados, floods – are more commonplace than they were a few years ago.
 Make sure you are prepared if your key administrative staff homes are floating away or otherwise not connected for a few days.
 Consider stand by SAT phones if your employees live in particularly storm-hit areas and may be out of internet and cell reach for a week.

-For more tips focused on meetings, see Part 2.
 Want some help?
 We’ve been running remotely and helping companies thrive remotely for over a decade.
 With just a few hours a week, our team can get you fast-tracked working remotely and change your life.